-HA1 1PT.
+HA1 1PT

-Can I provide feedback on the NSS?
+Can I provide feedback on the NSS or NSS pilot 2022?

 Yes.
 Ipsos MORI, the OfS and the UK funding and regulatory bodies are committed to continuously improving the NSS.
-Should you have a question, comment and/or complaint about this research please contact Ipsos MORI at thestudentsurvey@ipsos.com or the OfS at nss@officeforstudents.org.uk, or by letter sent to Ipsos MORI to:
+Should you have a question, comment or complaint about this research please contact Ipsos MORI at thestudentsurvey@ipsos.com, or the OfS at nss@officeforstudents.org.uk, or by letter to Ipsos MORI at: